jSagvold28/eCommerceApp/README.md

 No copyright listens on this repository.
 Just don't steal the intire repository into your own app.
 My code dosnt like it!

+---- Bug READ FULL BELOW ----

+This bug will have 8x bugs then if ou wait 3-8 seconds all the bugs will go away.
+Not sure why this is happening (There is a issue on this in the Issues tab)

+-- Bug description stops ---

 --